Agnostic Smoothed Online Learning without Knowledge of the Base Measure: Technical overview

+for some universal constant $C\geq 1$.
+For a bound in expectation we can take $w(T):=d\ln\frac{T}{\sigma} +2$. \end{proposition} The proof of \cref{prop:simplified} uses some key results from \cite{block2024performance}.
+At the high-level, we focus on a sub-sequence of $(x_t)_{t\in[T]}$ by only keeping times which have a significant contribution $\gamma_{T_{k-1}}(t)\geq q$.
+Following arguments from \cite{block2024performance}, we next apply a bound (\cref{lemma:decoupling_stronger}) to decouple the total sum of the terms $\gamma_{T_{k-1}}(t)$ via a tangent sequence to $(x_t)_{t\in[T]}$ which is then bounded by the Wills functional of the function class $\Fcal$ (\cref{lemma:block_whp}).
+We defer a detailed sketch of proof to \cref{sec:simpler_proofs}.

-\cref{prop:simplified} shows that up $\tilde \Ocal(1/(q\sigma))$ epochs, we only pay at most a price $w(T,\delta)$ during each epoch $(T_{k-1},T_k]$ for the times $t\in (T_{k-1},T_k]$ when the cover constructed from queries prior to this epoch was not representative of query $x_t$ by some threshold $q$.
-Here, we largely view $w(T,\delta)$ as a reasonable price to pay on each epoch.
-Hence, intuitively, we can consider that up to $\tilde \Ocal(1/(q\sigma))$ epochs, the cover constructed from queries on prior epochs is always representative from the queries on the epoch up to threshold $q$.
+\cref{prop:simplified} shows that apart from $\tilde \Ocal(1/(q\sigma))$ epochs, we pay at most a price $w(T,\delta)$ during each epoch $(T_{k-1},T_k]$ for the times $t\in (T_{k-1},T_k]$ when the cover constructed from queries prior to this epoch was not representative of query $x_t$ by some threshold $q$.
+Here, we view $w(T,\delta)$ as a reasonable price to pay on each epoch.
+Hence, intuitively, apart from $\tilde \Ocal(1/(q\sigma))$ epochs, the cover constructed from queries on prior epochs is always representative up to threshold $q$.

-We emphasize that up to the logarithmic factors, \cref{prop:simplified} is tight in the following sense.
+Up to the logarithmic factors, \cref{prop:simplified} is tight in the following sense.
 For any choice of the online mechanism to construct epochs and threshold $q$, a $\sigma$-smooth adversary can ensure that for $\Ocal(1/(q\sigma))$ epochs $(T_{k-1},T_k]$, queries on prior epochs are not representative up to threshold $q$ from all times in $(T_{k-1},T_k]$.
-We detail below the scenarios for which \cref{prop:simplified} is tight.
-We believe that these essentially captures all possible attack behaviors of a smooth adversary.
+We detail below the scenarios for which \cref{prop:simplified} is tight. \comment{We believe that these essentially captures all possible attack behaviors of a smooth adversary.}

 \comment{

 \begin{proposition} There exists a function class $\Fcal:\Xcal\to\{0, 1\}$ with VC dimension $1$ such that the following holds.
 For any $T\geq 1$, $\sigma,q\in(0,1]$ and any online mechanism to construct epochs $(T_{k-1},T_k]$ for $k\in[K]$ as defined in \cref{prop:simplified}.
 Then,